gisogrimm/ov-client/INSTALL.md

 ## Installation on an Ubuntu LTS desktop PC

-If you plan to install the 'ov-client' system on a x86 64 bit Ubuntu LTS system (other debian based systems may also work), it is not recommended to use the installer described above.
+If you plan to install the 'ov-client' application system on a x86 64 bit Ubuntu LTS system (other debian based systems may also work), it is not recommended to use the installer described above.

 In Ubuntu 20.04: